mraza007/blog/_posts/2024-07-05-Simple-Pastebin-In-Python.md

 comments: true
 ---

 In this blog post, we will be building a simple Pastebin service using Python and Flask.
 Pastebin is a popular web application used to store plain text or code snippets for a certain period of time.
 We'll create a basic version that allows users to paste text, select the programming language, and get a URL to share the paste.
+I have also created a YouTube video about this, which you can view [here](https://youtu.be/s2RQfUxOuco).

 ## Getting Starting